 If a player is going to miss a game you may:

-Bring in a spare player for the game.
+• Bring in a spare player for the game.
 The CYCA has a list of spare players who can be contacted to fill in for absent players however they must only play in the second or lead position.
 Spares must be a member of the CYCA Spare Pool.
-Registered coaches will receive access to this list*.
+If you need a spare curler, contact the Sunday League coordinator and they will find you one*.

 Games

-Fourth End Break CYCA allows for a quick 5-minute break following the forth end.
+• Fourth End Break CYCA allows for a quick 5-minute break following the fourth end.
 If the team wants this break, you should let the other team know at the beginning of the game.
-To stay on schedule the coach should time this break.
+To stay on schedule, the coach should time this break.

-Officials There are no officials on site so coaches will need to use their best judgement and keep the best interests of the participants and spectators in mind.
+Officials There are no officials on site, coaches please use your best judgement and keep the best interests of the participants and spectators in mind.
 CYCA Game Marshals may be present and are willing to assist with questions and encourage pace of play.
 They are volunteers and should be treated with respect.

 HAVE FUN!